AquaticEcoDynamics/modelling-manual/docs/01-gettingstarted.md

 - R script files (e.g. `Equations.R`) and,
 - R project files (e.g. `Module2Biogeochem.Rproj`)

 R scripts are the raw instructions that tell the R programming language what to do.
-While an R Rroject file simply creates an independent workplace environment for you to interact with and manage your scripts.
+While an R Project file simply creates an independent workplace environment for you to interact with and manage your scripts.
 It's wise to create a new R Project file whenever you start working on a new project.

 **Functions and packages**